If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 - On the left, select your top-level organization, typically your domain.

-- Scroll to the Email and chat auto-deletion setting in the Compliance section.
+- Scroll to the Email and chat auto-deletion setting and choose an option:

-- Automatically delete email and chat messages older than N days.
-Then, go to step 6.
+- Automatically delete email and chat messages older than the specified number of days.
+Then go to step 6.

 - Enter the number of days you want to store messages.
-For example, enter 30 to have messages older than 30 days deleted.
+For example, enter 45 to have messages older than 45 days deleted.
+The minimum number you can enter is 30.

 - To specify how to handle automatically-deleted messages, choose an option: